miketang84/bamboo/doc/myfirstproject.md

 	Click <a href="/"> here </a> to return form page.

 	]}

+The table part of result.html is implemented with the help of bamboo powerful rendering engine.
+Operator `{% %}`captures the lua statements and `{{ }}` for lua variables.
+For details of the rendering engine, you should look through the chapter [views and templates](xxxxx).

 ####Controller Components
+After finishing model and view components, we should define routers for each url request and their handler functions.
+Generally speaking, there are three kinds of lua files under the fold of **app**, handler_entry.lua, handler/callback functions and helper functions.
+For a simple application, only handler_entry.lua is enough.
+Now this is the case.

+handler_entry.lua

 	require 'bamboo'

-	local View = require 'bamboo.view'
+	-- import rendering engine View and form parse method. local View = require 'bamboo.view'
 	local Form = require 'bamboo.form'

-	local MYUser = require 'models.myuser'
+	-- import the model that defined in model component local MYUser = require 'models.myuser'

+	-- homepage handler function
 	local function index(web, req)
-		web:page(View("form.html"){})
+		-- generate response and return it to clients web:page(View("form.html"){})
 	end

+	-- submit handler function
 	local function form_submit(web, req)
 		local params = Form:parse(req)
 		DEBUG(params)